moroen/IKEA-Tradfri-plugin/README.md

 #### Using systemd to start the COAP-adaptor on startup
 ```
-$ sudo systemctl enable ike-tradfri.service
+$ sudo systemctl enable ikea-tradfri.service
 ```

-6. Restart domoticz and enable IKEA-Tradfri from the hardware page
+### 6. Restart domoticz and enable IKEA-Tradfri from the hardware page
+To get domoticz to recognize changed states (using IKEA-remote, app or any other way of switching lights)

 ## Usage
 Lights and devices have to be added to the gateway as per IKEA's instructions, using the official IKEA-tradfri app.